shaerul/ELK-Stack-Project/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
+   - Filebeat Applicaton and system Log files being collected
-  - Machines Being Monitored
+   - Metricbeat VMs Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology